 "My Mac won’t start."

 A lot of people call or come in with the complaint that after awhile their Mac won’t start.
 You’ve probably tried everything, holding the start button, yelling at your computer, swearing, praying, and none of it works.
 When a Mac won’t boot it could very well be the hard drive.
-If you bring in your Mac to our store a simple diagnostic test will let us know if your hard drive is healthy or not.
+A simple diagnostic test will detect if your hard drive is healthy or not.
 If it does need repairs, you can work with an Apple Authorized Service Provider (like us) to get your repair done right.

 "My Mac keeps freezing!"